darthjee/sinclair/README.md

 Usage
 ---------------
 # Sinclair
-Sinclair can actully be used in several ways, as an stand alone object capable of adding methods to your class on the fly, as a builder inside a class method or by extending it for more complex logics
+Sinclair can actually be used in several ways, as a stand alone object capable of adding methods to your class on the fly, as a builder inside a class method or by extending it for more complex logics